 See Us at FOCUS 15

 This year, at FOCUS 15, you’ll see integration in action.
-If you plan on attending, be sure to view the live demos of Intel Security products and partner solutions running on McAfee Data Exchange Layer at the Intel Security booth in the expo hall.
+If you plan on attending, be sure to view the live demos of McAfee products and partner solutions running on McAfee Data Exchange Layer at the McAfee booth in the expo hall.

 In fact, this year’s event is running on the Data Exchange Layer!
 Whenever your badge is scanned, that information will be transmitted over McAfee Data Exchange Layer over to McAfee Enterprise Security Manager.
 If you miss our event, no worries, we have a recorded demo for you.

-For more information, please visit the Intel Security booth at FOCUS 15, and visit our website www.mcafee.com/dxl.
+For more information, please visit the McAfee booth at FOCUS 15, and visit our website www.mcafee.com/dxl.